-Miss Davey sat in her car all day on Monday and, being unable to contact Mr Brindley on Tuesday morning, took the clamp off herself on Tuesday lunchtime – 30 hours after she first discovered her car was immobilised.
+Miss Davey sat in her car all day on Monday and, being unable to contact Mr Brindley on Tuesday morning, took the clamp off herself on Tuesday lunchtime – 30 hours after she first discovered her

 She said: “I can’t wait to get back to work.
 I was getting a bit fed up of sitting in my car, it was getting cold.”

 Mr Brindley said he clamped Miss Davey’s car because the permit wasn’t stuck to her windscreen.

 “The parking permit was not displayed on the window.

 “It is the same size as a tax disc so it can easily be displayed in the windscreen,” he said.

 “We deal with so many car parks around Salisbury it is impossible to remember which cars are supposed to be parked there.